Mechanical Engineering Technology (B.S.E.T.M.E.)

 A Mathematics Placement Examination is required of entering students who have not already earned advanced credit in pre-calculus.

-Candidates for the B.S.E.T.M.E. degree must earn a minimum of 130 credits, as outlined in one of the following major programs and including the University General Education Requirements.
-University policy allows a maximum of sixty-four semester credits transferred from community colleges to Wayne State, but students following University-approved articulation agreements with community colleges are able to exceed the maximum of sixty-four credits; a minimum of thirty semester credits must be earned from Wayne State, at least twenty-four of which must be in Division of Engineering Technology courses.
+Candidates for the B.S.E.T.M.E. degree must earn a minimum of 124 credits, which includes University General Education requirements, as outlined in one of the following major programs, .
+University policy allows a maximum of sixty-four semester credits transferred from community colleges to Wayne State, but students following University-approved articulation agreements with community colleges are able to exceed the maximum of sixty-four credits; a minimum of thirty semester credits must be earned from Wayne State, and at least twenty-four must be in the Division of Engineering Technology courses.
 All coursework must be completed in accordance with the academic procedures of the University and the College and must conform to Division academic standards.

-In order to graduate, the University requires a minimum 2.0 g.p.a. in total resident credit, and the Division a minimum 2.0 g.p.a. in total coursework in the area of specialization; as well as satisfaction of all University Undergraduate General Education Requirements including satisfactory achievement of the Critical Thinking Requirement either by completion of a (CT) course or by passing the Critical Thinking Competency Examination (administered by Testing, Evaluation, and Student Life Research Services).
+In order to graduate, the University requires a minimum 2.0 g.p.a. in total resident credit, and the Division a minimum 2.0 g.p.a. in total coursework in the area of specialization; as well as satisfaction of all University Undergraduate General Education requirements.

-Program Requirements: The Bachelor of Science in Mechanical Engineering Technology requires 130 credits as outlined in the following curriculum.
+Program Requirements: The Bachelor of Science in Mechanical Engineering Technology requires a minimum of 124 credits as outlined in the following curriculum.

 |Basic Science and Mathematics|

 |PHY 2130||Physics for the Life Sciences I (NSI)||4|